-After taking a short walk from our hotel in Riomaggiore, we approach the terraces perched above the Ligurian sea to our work site at Azienda Agricola Possa.
-The farm and winery are located within the Cinque Terrre National Heritage Designation and belong to Samuele Heydi Bonanini (Heydi, as he prefers).
-Heydi has brought back the production of an ancient wine and maintains the ancient dry stonewall terraces preventing erosion loss.
+After taking a short uphill walk from our hotel in Riomaggiore, we approach the terraces perched above the Ligurian sea to our work site at Azienda Agricola Possa.
+The farm and winery are located within the Cinque Terre National Heritage Designation and belong to Samuele Heydi Bonanini (Heydi, as he prefers).
+Heydi has brought back the production of ancient wine and maintains the ancient dry stonewall terraces preventing erosion loss.

 Because local conditions and needs continually evolve, please remember that detailed project plans are often finalized or revised after the group arrives and the trip leaders review the conditions at the site in light of the capabilities and special interests of the volunteers.
 Volunteer Trips offer the opportunity to experience the land in a unique way not available to the average tourist.

 Introduction: We are still finalizing some of the details, but the description below outlines the activities you can expect on the trip.
-Please note, however, that because local conditions and the Park’s needs continually evolve, detailed plans may be finalized or revised after the group arrives and the trip leaders review the conditions at the site in light of the capabilities and special interests of the volunteers.
+Please note, however, that because local conditions and the work area needs continually evolve, detailed plans may be finalized or revised after the group arrives and the trip leaders review the conditions at the site in light of the capabilities and special interests of the volunteers.
 As volunteers successfully complete conservation and restoration activities, new activities or areas can be targeted on subsequent departures, which may result in a modified itinerary.

 Just prior to each trip, volunteers will be given updated information that includes details about where their specific group will be based, and an outline of the activities which are planned.
 Although we do our very best to adhere to that schedule, the itinerary is also subject to change for numerous reasons beyond our control, including weather.
 A detailed discussion of specific daily activities will take place on the trip.